Kelly Clarkson: 2019–2022: The Kelly Clarkson Show and When Christmas Comes Around...

-On February 28, 2019, it was announced that she would return to host the 2019 Billboard Music Awards, which aired on May 1, 2019.
+Clarkson returned to host the 2019 Billboard Music Awards, which aired on May 1, 2019.
 Clarkson voiced Moxy and provided original songs in the animated musical comedy film UglyDolls, which was released on May 3, 2019.
 On March 27, 2019, she released "Broken & Beautiful", the lead single from the UglyDolls: Original Motion Picture Soundtrack.
 Clarkson also began hosting the daytime variety talk show, The Kelly Clarkson Show, which premiered on September 9, 2019.
 In December 2019, Jake Hoot was crowned the winner of the seventeenth season of The Voice, giving Clarkson her third victory as a coach in four seasons.

-In November 2019, Clarkson announced a Las Vegas residency, Kelly Clarkson: Invincible.
-The residency was due to take place at the Zappos Theater.
+In November 2019, Clarkson's Las Vegas residency, Kelly Clarkson: Invincible was due to take place at the Zappos Theater.
 It was supposed to run from April to September 2020, but it was postponed indefinitely due to the coronavirus pandemic.
 Also in November 2019, Clarkson made an appearance on the Apple TV+ drama series The Morning Show as herself, performing her song "Heat" and interacting with the fictional hosts of the show.
 In February 2020, Clarkson became a brand ambassador for Wayfair.
 In addition, Wayfair released "an 'exclusive' collection of furniture and decor inspired by Clarkson and her Texan roots."
 On April 10, 2020, Trolls World Tour, which featured a character voiced by Clarkson, was released.
 On April 16, 2020, Clarkson released the standalone single "I Dare You" in English, as well as duets in five different languages with five native-speaking artists.
 In May 2020, The Kelly Clarkson Show earned seven Emmy nominations, the most for any talk show, with Clarkson winning in the category Outstanding Entertainment Talk Show Host.